onfido/onfido-sdk-ui/README.md

 #### Iframe camera and microphone permission issues

 If embedded inside a cross-origin iframe, the SDK may fail to access the camera and microphone.
-This is a known issue on recent Chrome versions.
+This is a known issue on recent Chrome versions where requests fail in a similar way as if a user had denied a permission prompt.
 You may need to add the following `allow` attribute to your iframe:

 ```html
 <iframe src="..." allow="camera;microphone"></iframe>